Fast facts on wearable payment devices and technology

 - Smartwatches keeping time with trackers (will they outpace them?)—81% of smartwatch owners use their device to track their physical activity, even more than checking email (72%) or social media (34%)

 - Mobile payments not as popular—only 22% of smartwatch owners have used their smartwatch to make a purchase.
-The usage could be caused by the limited number of retailers accepting mobile payments.
+The usage could be caused by the limited number of retailers accepting mobile payments and contactless payments.

 Summary of other findings